Two articles on PainSci cite Kosek 2016: 1. The 3 Basic Types of Pain 2. A Rational Guide to Fibromyalgia

 There is currently no formal classification pain that arises from dysfunction of the nervous system, as opposed to damage to it, or damage to other tissues.
 Serious disease like fibromyalgia and complex regional pain syndrome are in taxonomic limbo.
 This interesting paper explores the problem and proposes some solutions.
-Although it’s fairly readable as scientific papers go, I have covered the same concepts in a much more accessible article: The Basic Types of Pain: Nociceptive, neuropathic, and “other”.
+Although it’s fairly readable as scientific papers go, I have covered the same concepts in a much more accessible article: The 3 Basic Types of Pain: Nociceptive, neuropathic, and “other” (and then some more).

 The redefinition of neuropathic pain, which specifically excludes the concept of “dysfunction,” has left a large group of patients without a valid pathophysiological descriptor for their experience of pain.
 This group comprises people who have neither obvious activation of nociceptors nor neuropathy (defined as disease or damage of the somatosensory system) but in whom clinical and psychophysical findings suggest altered nociceptive function.
 Typical such patient groups include those labelled as having fibromyalgia, complex regional pain syndrome (CRPS) type 1, other instances of “musculoskeletal” pain (such as “nonspecific” chronic low-back pain), and “functional” visceral pain disorders (such as irritable bowel syndrome, bladder pain syndrome).
 The aim of this topical review was to propose, for debate, a third mechanistic descriptor intended for chronic pain characterized by altered nociceptive function.

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights: